arsalan0c/dafny-of-python/README.md

 ```

 ## Contributing
 If you find a bug or have any comments, feel free to open an [issue](https://github.com/arsalanc-v2/dafny-of-python/issues/new/choose) or pull request.
+You can also find more information in the [wiki](https://github.com/arsalanc-v2/dafny-of-python/wiki).

 ## Credits
 *dafny-of-python* was developed as part of my final year project at the National University of Singapore, with the valuable guidance of [Professor Chin Wei Ngan](https://www.comp.nus.edu.sg/cs/bio/chinwn/).